 I hit the asphalt hard, but got to my feet seemingly without any serious injury.
 Blood was flowing heavily down my arm.
 The deep wound zagging across my forearm looked like the aftermath of a shark attack.
 I could see bone.
 The emergency ward at Banglamung Hospital did a great job of stitching together the slab of flesh and muscles.
 Mint had disinfected the scar everyday.
 My 'wife' merely phoned to say that I should drive better.
 I could do nothing good in her eyes.

 I re-surfaced with a renewed sense of exhilaration.
-The Navy skin-divers helped up the ladder.
+The Navy skin-divers helped me up the ladder.
 None of them had ever seen anyone dive from the pier.
 I explained in rudimentary Thai that my girlfriend had left me for a rich man and I wanted to wash my body clean of her.

-"Mai dai," the CPO explained wisely, for he felt the only way to end it with your mia noi was to have her find you with another woman.
+"Mai dai," the CPO explained wisely, because he felt the only way to end it with your mia noi was to have her find you with another woman.
 "Lucky she not cut off penis."

 "And feed to duck."
 Thai newspapers chronically reran gory tales of wives severing a philandering husband's penis.
 They gave it to ducks, because pigs wouldn't eat penis.